101 Epicurean Thrills

 Christmas Carol Series

 In 1902 Elder and Shepard published a series of six Christmas carols, on single sheets with particularly beautiful three-color printing.
 The artwork is by Harold M. Sichel (1881-1948), who was one of Elder’s favorite art contributors over the next decade.
-His “HMS” monogram is visible on the cover just underneath the center box, and also reversed on the rear cover.
-The rear cover clearly was printed by turning the block over.
+His “HMS” monogram is visible on the cover just underneath the center box.
+The rear exterior design is the mirror-image of the front exterior.
+The exterior background artwork is the same in all six sheets; only the color is different.
+The series was issued with matching envelopes, which only rarely survive.

 Wassail Song, exterior